-The first step to understand how to deal with data loss from hard drives is to identify the type and extent of damage, as follows:
+The first step to understanding how to deal with data loss from hard drives is to identify the type and extent of damage, as follows:

-- Partial Data Loss: If you begin to notice that the files you saved before are no longer on your hard drive or that you are unable to open them, this is another indication of physical damage.
-One possibility is that your drive was infected by virus and that your files are corrupt.
+Partial Data Loss: If you begin to notice that the files you saved before are no longer on your hard drive or that you are unable to open them, this is another indication of physical damage.
+One possibility is that your drive was infected by a virus and that your files are corrupt.

 No Sound: If you cannot hear any sound, it could mean that you are dealing with a dead drive.

 Physical damage occurs when the drive’s hardware is affected.
 Common reasons behind this are that the PCB board, head assembly, or platters of the disk drive could be damaged, leading to physical crash and data loss.

-When the hard drive stops functioning due to internal and software related breakdown, it is termed as logical failure.
+When the hard drive stops functioning due to internal and software-related breakdown, it is termed as logical failure.
 If you are facing this type of damage, you will not be able to access the data within your hard drive and may even face trouble trying to access the device.
-Some possible reasons behind a logical failure are bad sectors, damage file system or faulty boot-loader codes.
+Some possible reasons behind a logical failure are bad sectors, damaged file system, or faulty boot-loader codes.

 What are the Causes of Hard Drive Damage

-There can be many reasons behind damage of hard drives.
+There can be many reasons behind the damage to hard drives.
 Some common reasons are

 Exposure to dust and sunlight

 Electrical or mechanical failure

 Regardless of the type of damage, it is always recommended to consult a professional data recovery expert for your damaged hard drive recovery.
 This will ensure that you will get your data back in the quickest and most secure manner.
 Trying to resolve the issue on your own may lead to further damage or even permanent loss of data.

 In most cases, recovering data from a damaged hard drive is achievable.
 However, before taking your hard drive to a professional, some of the steps that you should follow to reduce the risk of permanent data loss are: